-Designed to be eco-friendly and sustainable, 94% of RISE building products are made from a blend of recycled content, with a focus on using post-consumer carpet fibers and post-industrial synthetic fibers from the automotive, packaging, and insulation industries.
+Designed to be eco-friendly and sustainable, 94% of RISE building products are made from a blend of recycled content, with a focus on using post-industrial synthetic fibers from flooring materials and the automotive, packaging and insulation industries.

 By repurposing this mix of polyester, polypropylene, and fiberglass, we're able to keep the materials out of landfills and reduce our impact on the environment.
 The remaining 6% of our products is comprised of top and bottom overlays, as well as resins used to bind the product together.
 We strive to make sure that even these materials are as eco-friendly as possible, so you can be confident you’ve made a sustainable choice when you choose RISE building products.

 Our products are made with a blend of materials sourced from a variety of post-consumer and post-industrial sources.

 - Our post-industrial sources for automotive liner come from various original equipment manufacturers (OEM) and car manufacturers, who provide RISE with the trimmings and other waste streams created during the production of car and truck liners.
 (An OEM is defined by the government as a company which, with its own facilities, performs the primary activities in transforming inorganic or organic substances, including the assembly of parts and components, into the end item being acquired.)

 - Our post-industrial fiberglass is sourced from the trimmings created during insulation production by manufacturers in the industry.

 - Additional post-industrial sources for RISE packaging come from manufacturers of food grade bags for the animal-feed industry.

 By repurposing these materials that would otherwise end up in landfills, we're able to help reduce waste and our environmental impact, while still creating high-quality and durable building products.